 Currency risk represents the risk of change in the value of financial instruments due to changes in foreign exchange rates.
 The Board has set limits on positions by currencies, which are monitored daily, and hedging instruments are also used to ensure that positions are maintained within the limits.
 The Group's assets are typically funded in the same currency as that of the business transacted in order to eliminate foreign exchange exposure.
 However, in the normal course of business the Group provides foreign currency exposures to finance its client's activities.
 The Executive Committee sets the limits on the level of exposure by currency for both overnight and intra-day positions, which are closely monitored by Senior Management.
-As at 31 December 2023 and 2022, the Group's net currency position was not material, and all the positions were within limits approved by the Executive Committee.
+As at 31 December 2024 and 2023, the Group's net currency position was not material, and all the positions were within limits approved by the Executive Committee.
 As the UAE Dirham and other GCC currencies are currently pegged to the US Dollar, balances in US Dollars are not considered to represent significant currency risk.
 The table below shows the foreign currencies to which the Group has a significant exposure to:

-2023 AED'000 equivalent 2022 AED'000 equivalent
+2024 AED'000 equivalent 2023 AED'000 equivalent

-long (short) long (short)
+short short

+EURO (8,489) (745)

-EURO GBP (745) (390) (1,367) (214)
+GBP (1,021) (390)

+CHF - (217)

-CHF AUD (217) (22) (73)
+AUD - (22)